Scripture Reference: Acts 15:36-41; 16:1-10

-In the letter the Jewish leaders suggested that the Gentile and Jewish Christians try to understand each other better when they talked about God.
-The leaders said that the Gentile Christians should follow some of the Jewish purity customs so they would not offend the Jews that wanted to learn about Jesus and so that both Jewish and Gentile believer could enjoy practical fellowship.
+In the letter, the Jewish leaders suggested that the Gentile and Jewish Christians try to understand each other better when they talked about God.
+The leaders said that the Gentile Christians should follow some of the Jewish purity customs so they would not offend the Jews that wanted to learn about Jesus and so that both Jewish and Gentile believers could enjoy practical fellowship.

 The church in Antioch thought this was a very good idea and agreed.

 After some time had passed Paul began to think about all of the people he and Barnabas had visited on their 1st Missionary Journey.